 Back in my early SDR days, I’d spend 15 minutes crafting each email, thinking that mentioning a company’s recent funding or their latest initiative would make me stand out.
 Spoiler alert: it didn’t.
 Personalization is great, but without relevance, proper account-based research, and a solid understanding of business, it falls flat.

 Too often, people personalize emails by mentioning things like hobbies or recent news that may not even matter to the recipient.
 While it might make your prospect giddy, it doesn’t solve their problems.
-And let’s be real—what matters most to them is identifying a problem and proposing a solution.
+And let’s be real—what matters most to them is identifying a problem and proposing a tailored solution.

 When reaching out to technical personas—software developers, data scientists, IT professionals, and engineers—it's important to speak their language.
 These folks are natural problem-solvers, so your email should position you as a fellow problem-solver, curious and ready to help them tackle their challenges.